zebra777/zebra777.github.io/_posts/2020-10-27-easypeasy.md

 ## <ins>Scanning and Enumeration</ins>

-This time i user Rustscan.
+This time I use Rustscan.
 Rustscan is a bit faster then nmap, cause first it scans the open ports and do a port list and then it initialize the specific scans.